Restoration from Cancer

 You can hear more about my journey in the Pathway to Hope, a 7-day email series about hope.

 Hope is the desire and expectation for a good outcome, for a better tomorrow.
 And when you lose this, it’s like all the air suddenly goes out of your tires.
-It can feel difficult to move.
+It can feel difficult to breathe, to move even.

 You lose all expectation for good and it can even steal your will to live.
 It’s like all of the vibrancy and zest has been drained from you, like a colorful sunset suddenly changed into black and white.